 Washington is one of the many states where having an open container of alcohol is prohibited in public places as well as in your vehicle.

 Always remember that marijuana use and possession is still against federal law (national law).
 Many popular visitor attractions in Washington State are on federal land, including national parks, national monuments, national wildlife refuges, and national forests.
 Military and Department of Energy lands are also federally owned.
 Many mountain ski slopes are located on federal land.

 While not all-inclusive, here are the highlights of the places where YOU ARE NOT ALLOWED to smoke pot or consume cannabis products in Washington State.

-You definitely can't smoke pot while driving a car, or even when a passenger.
+You definitely can't smoke pot while driving a car, or even when you are a passenger.
 It would also be asking for trouble to smoke weed in a parked car.

-What If You Do Get Caught Smoking Pot in the Wrong Place?
+What If You Get Caught Smoking Pot in the Wrong Place?

 If state or local law enforcement catches you smoking weed or consuming marijuana where it remains illegal, you might receive a ticket or citation and have to pay a fine.
 Some hotels may charge a service/cleaning fee.
 If you are caught with marijuana by federal agents on federal lands, the penalty may include a citation, losing your driver's license, performing community service, and/or a probationary sentence.